 The Corps then collected all manner of intelligence about the regions they encountered, drew maps, estimated tribal population counts, and documented resources, frontier wealth opportunities.
 Most of their baseline data is and has been the foundational data in innumerable anthropological and historical studies of native peoples.
 In fact, their collections predate the foundation of Anthropology as a science, and so their studies are similar to early ethnographic studies of tribes.
 This may not be a surprise to most people, because Thomas Jefferson himself is thought to have begun the American anthropological traditions by conducting his own studies of Native societies, languages, and even archaeology by investigating Indian mounds.
 Thomas Jefferson gave orders directly to the expeditionary leaders Lewis and Clark.

 Charles Wilkes commanded the military survey of the Oregon region in 1841 and added greatly to the overall knowledge of the region, including detailed surveys of the best ports and waterways, key information to take possession of the region.
-Horatio Hale, an ethnographer and philologist on the expedition, is the “anthropologist” whose book in 1846 (United States Exploring Expedition Volume 6), documents the cultures of the tribes from the Pacific and the continent.
-He documents many languages and tribal territories, much of which are captured on the Wilkes expeditionary map of the region.
+Horatio Hale, an ethnographer, and philologist on the expedition is the “anthropologist” whose book in 1846 (the United States Exploring Expedition Volume 6), documents the cultures of the tribes from the Pacific and the continent.
+He documents many languages and tribal territories, much of which is captured on the Wilkes expeditionary map of the region.
 The map attempts to assign tribal territories, and as such become the foundational map of tribal territories that is accessed by generations of anthropologists thereafter.
 The map is a colonial vision of tribal territory, really based on poorly collected information about the tribes